 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 50D and the D4S have been discontinued, but can regularly be found used on eBay.
+Both the 50D and the D4S have been discontinued, but can regularly be found used on ebay.
 The 50D was replaced by the Canon 60D, while the D4S was followed by the Nikon D5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 50D Manual (free pdf) or the online Nikon D4S Manual.
+Further information on the features and operation of the 50D and D4S can be found, respectively, in the Canon 50D Manual (free pdf) or the online Nikon D4S Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 50D and the Nikon D4S?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - More compact: Is smaller (146x108mm vs 160x157mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 528g or 39 percent) and hence easier to carry around.

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

 - More affordable: Was introduced into a lower priced category (80 percent cheaper at launch).

 - More heavily discounted: Has been available for much longer (launched in August 2008).